lunarmodules/ldoc/doc/doc.md

 ## Commenting Conventions

-LDoc follows the conventions established by Javadoc and later by LuaDoc to document the modules, functions, types (=classes) and so forth of your API.
+LDoc follows the conventions established by Javadoc and later by LuaDoc to document the modules, functions, tables and types ("classes") of your API.

 ### Doc comments